Kotlin/dataframe/docs/StardustDocs/topics/installation.md

 jupyter notebook
 ```

-In the notebook you only have to write single line to start using Kotlin DataFrame library:
+In the notebook you only have to write single line to start using the Kotlin DataFrame library:

 ```text
 %use dataframe